Introduction

 Degreasing engine parts looks straightforward: spray, scrub, rinse.
 But results vary dramatically based on factors most operators overlook — degreaser chemistry, dwell time, material compatibility, and application method.
 Whether you're rebuilding an engine or reconditioning heavy equipment from mining, agriculture, or fleet operations, the difference between a quick job and quality work comes down to those details.

 A rushed or misinformed approach causes real damage.
 Caustic solutions etch aluminum heads, leaving pits that compromise gasket sealing.
 Residual oil films invisible to the naked eye cause premature bearing wear after reassembly.
-Contaminant particles in the 0–10 micron range, invisible to the naked eye, are large enough to bridge dynamic oil films and cause severe abrasive wear in bearings and cylinders.
+Even very small abrasive particles left in oil galleries, bearing surfaces, or cylinder components can disrupt lubrication, dent contact surfaces, and accelerate wear after reassembly.
+Thorough rinsing, passage cleaning, and final inspection are therefore essential before an engine is returned to service.

 This guide covers what you need: a clear step-by-step process, the key variables that determine results, and the mistakes that lead to failure.
 If you're working on farm equipment caked with field grease, fleet trucks loaded with road grime, or construction machinery running 12-hour shifts in harsh conditions, this is your roadmap to getting parts genuinely clean.